 If you have a business that offers goods/services outside the UK to Europe then this section of the article will explain how the VAT is treated in Pandle.

 When selling goods or services from the UK to other EU countries, the VAT treatment can differ depending on your customer.

-As a general rule, when selling to non-VAT registered businesses and consumers in other EU countries you should charge them full UK VAT on your sales ('ST' VAT code in Pandle).
-However, you do need to check each countries' 'distance selling threshold' to see whether you need to register there as well (see below).
+As a general rule, when selling to non-VAT registered businesses and consumers in other EU countries you should charge them full UK VAT on your sales (using the standard rate 'ST' VAT code in Pandle).
+However, you do need to check each country's 'distance selling threshold' to see whether you need to register there as well (see below).